Access Management Using the PubNub AngularJS Library

-To that end, we added support for PubNub Access Manager (PAM) to the PubNub AngularJS SDK.
+To that end, we added support for Access Manager (AM) to the PubNub AngularJS SDK.
 It allows flexible access control for just about any use case one can come up with, in most cases using a completely serverless API.

 To refresh your memory, let’s take a quick look at how we get started using the AngularJS API.
 For a deeper look, feel free to check out the earlier PubNub AngularJS SDK Blog.

 You’ll first need to sign up for a PubNub account.
 Once you sign up, you can get your unique PubNub keys in the PubNub Developer Portal.
 Once you have, clone the GitHub repository, and enter your unique PubNub keys on the PubNub initialization, for example:

 Here are the script includes you’ll need to get started:

 The web app is Angular-enabled with an ng-app attribute:

 The code for our app lives in: